ni/install-systemlink-enterprise/guide/configuration/configure-external-postgres.md

 ## Configure the Dashboard Service

-The Dashboard service requires the host name and credentials to be provided as a secret.
+1. Create a database on your database server.
+2. Create a user with access to the database.

-1. If managing secrets with Helm, this secret in _systemlink-secrets.yaml_ by setting values in  the `dashboardhost.secrets.database` group.
+3. If managing secrets with Helm, add your configuration to the `dashboardhost.secrets.database` group in _systemlink-secrets.yaml_.
-2. In _systemlink-values.yaml_, ensure that the default `dashboardhost.grafana.extraSecretMounts` and `dashboardhost.grafana.extraConfigmapMounts` configurations are enabled.
+4. In _systemlink-values.yaml_, ensure that the default `dashboardhost.grafana.extraSecretMounts` and `dashboardhost.grafana.extraConfigmapMounts` configurations are enabled.